-Title IX & GE2031 - Sexual Misconduct and Domestic Violence Policy
+Title IX & GE2039 - Interim Sexual Harassment & Sexual/Gender-Based Misconduct Policy

 The University of Memphis is committed to providing an equitable environment that is free from discrimination on the basis of sex to our campus community, in compliance with Title IX of the Education Amendments of 1972, and the Violence Against Women Reauthorization Act of 2013.
 Sexual misconduct is a form of sex discrimination strictly prohibited by the University, which includes, but is not limited to: